MIDS-scaling-up/v2/week02/labs/README.md

 This command should show you all active docker containers.
 At this point, the list should be empty, since the hello-world container exited.
 However, the container should still be there:
 ```
 docker ps -a
-# Should see something similar to the bwlow:
+# Should see something similar to the below:
 # CONTAINER ID        IMAGE               COMMAND             CREATED              STATUS                          PORTS               NAMES
 # 94a841d96b07        hello-world         "/hello"            About a minute ago   Exited (0) About a minute ago                       elated_brahmagupta
 ```